What is Rolfing?

 If you think your body should feel better and move more easily then Rolfing may be right for you.
 Rolfing can resolve pain and discomfort from many different sources including those related to persisting effects of repetitive motion, accidents, illness, surgery, trauma, and aging.

 What is a session like?

 During a typical Rolfing session, we start by evaluating a person's structure.
 We may ask you to stand, sit, walk and/or do simple movements like a knee bend or raising your arms slowly over your head.
 A Rolfer is trained to see bodies both in stillness and during movement; these visual assessments provide information on how and where the body is restricted.
 Evaluation is also informed by what we feel during the hands on work.
 During hands on work, Rolfers make contact with a client's skin and engage clients in gentle movements to help loosen and rehydrate the tissue that has become sticky and stuck.
 Rolfing is interactive and clients are am important participant in the process.

 Rolfers are working with tension and strain patterns in the body and thus there are sensations of varying intensity associated with the process, depending where we are working.
 The client always defines the limits of their comfort zone.
-The work is slow, steady, and responds to the client’s physical experience; it may be deep but should never be hard or painful.
+The work is slow, intelligent, and appropriately responsive to the client's physical experience; it may be deep but should never be hard or painful.